AnhQuoc533/aws-ml-workflow/2-ml-workflow/console-tutorial.md

       ]
     }
     ```
 13. You have done setting up all required and important arguments for the first state.
 But you need to define the output of this state so that it will pass the expected S3 locations of the training set and the testing set to the next state in the workflow.
-Jump to the *Output* field right below and enter the following:
+Scroll to the *Output* field right below and enter the following:
     ```JSON
     {
       "train": "?",
       "test": "?"
     }
     ```
-    In each field, use JSONata to contruct S3 location from the state input.
+    In each field, use JSONata expression to contruct S3 location from the state input.
 The exact object names will depend on how your Python script saves the files.
-If you are using the provided code, use with the following instead:
+If you are using the provided Python script, use with the following instead:
     ```JSON
     {
       "train": "{% $states.input.prefix & 'train/' & $split($states.input.dataset, '.', 1)[0] & '_train.txt' %}",